5 Tree-based Algorithms

 5.3 Boosted Regression Trees

-A boosted regression tree (BRT) starts with a simple regression tree (weak learner) and then sequentially fits additional trees to improve the results.
-There are two different strategies to do this:
+A boosted regression tree (BRT) starts with a simple regression tree (a weak learner) and then sequentially fits additional trees to improve the results.
+There are two main strategies:

-• AdaBoost: Wrong classified observations (by the previous tree) will get a higher weight and therefore the next trees will focus on difficult/missclassified observations.
+• AdaBoost: misclassified observations (from the previous tree) get a higher weight, so the next trees focus on the difficult/misclassified observations.

-• Gradient boosting (state of the art): Each sequential model will be fit on the residual errors of the previous model (strongly simplified, the actual algorithm is complex).
+• Gradient boosting (state of the art): each sequential model is fit on the residual errors of the previous model (strongly simplified — the actual algorithm is complex).

 We can fit a boosted regression tree using xgboost, but before we have to transform the data into a xgb.Dmatrix (which is a xgboost specific data type, the package sadly doesn’t support R matrices or data.frames).